hirrolot/metalang99/README.md

 ### Q: What about compile-time errors?

-A: Most of the time, Metalang99 reports syntax mismatches:
+A: Metalang99 is a big step towards understandable compiler diagnostics.
+It has a built-in syntax checker that tests all incoming terms for validity:

 [`playground.c`]
 ```c